Skip to main content

 2. Press the Delete key or click the delete button

-3. Deleted rows are marked with a deletion indicator (strikethrough style)
+3. Deleted rows are marked with a strikethrough indicator

 Batch deletion of multiple rows is tracked as a single undo action.
 Undoing a batch deletion restores all rows at once.